-This year's theme is Just Futures.
-While Appalachia is often imagined as mired intractably in the past, our focus on just futures was chosen to envision together what just Appalachian futures might look like.
-Attention to just futures provides an opportunity to bring together transdisciplinary work on social justice and equity across disciplines, including environmental studies, medicine and public health, life and physical sciences, the social sciences and humanities, and more, and interrogate broadly what justice looks like and what it means for different people and in different contexts.
-Through exploration of interdisciplinary research and arts, the Symposium will exhibit how different groups have imagined just futures within the region, resisting singular constructions of Appalachia and stagnant regional representations to present the complex, engaging, and ever-evolving understandings of what it means to be Appalachian and live and work in the region.
-We call upon participants to engage with questions of justice, futurity, and time, confront regional stereotypes, and consider what a just future might look like.
-What would it mean to imagine and create just futures for Appalachians?
+This year's theme is Insider / Outsider.
+While Appalachia is often imagined as mired intractably in the rurality of the past, our focus on a broader, urban Appalachia, in response to the Appalachian Studies Association's 2025 Conference, Rural Reimagined: A Grand Challenge for Appalachia, was chosen to envision together what these reimagined spaces of culture, place, and identity might look like, especially in a tumultuous election cycle.
+Attention to the insider/outsider, urban/rural divide in Appalachian studies provides an opportunity to bring together transdisciplinary work on social justice and equity across disciplines, including environmental studies, medicine and public health, life and physical sciences, the social sciences and humanities, and more, and interrogate broadly what justice looks like and what it means for different people and in different contexts.
+Through exploration of interdisciplinary research and arts, the Symposium will exhibit how different groups have imagined these juxtaposing positions within the region, resisting singular constructions of Appalachia and stagnant regional representations to present the complex, engaging, and ever-evolving understandings of what it means to be Appalachian and live and work in the region.
+We call upon participants to engage with questions of justice, futurity, and time in relation to culture, place, and identity, confront regional stereotypes, and consider what a reimagined insider/outsider divide might look like.